MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 However, you can't assign a service principal to a model role in Power BI Premium.
 Instead, a service principal gains access by assignment to the workspace **admin** or **member** role.

 > [!NOTE]
-> You can't use the CustomData feature to query Premium Per User (PPU) datasets because it would be in violation of the [license terms and conditions](../enterprise/service-premium-connect-tools.md#terms-of-use).
+> You can't use the CustomData feature when querying Premium Per User (PPU) datasets because it would be in violation of the [license terms and conditions](../enterprise/service-premium-connect-tools.md#terms-of-use).

 ### Impersonation for testing